 Review Your Policies to Match Company Culture

 Your company culture might have changed from the time when you created your policies.
 Go through your employee policy guide and evaluate if anything needs to change to reflect new laws or new company practices.
-You can send your updated policy guide to Helpside to get a PDF version uploaded on the Helpside Employee Portal for easy employee access.
-Send it to email@example.com.
+You upload your updated policy guide on the Helpside Employee Tools website for easy employee access.

 Verify Your Compliance with Current State Minimum Wage Laws